Abhiswain97/Leaf_disease_detection/README.md

 For help: `python run.py -h`

-You can also directly run the `Classification.py` in `src` folder.
+Run it with custom settings: Run the `Classification.py` in `src` folder.
 For help: `python Classification.py -h`